 Welcome to the Tendai Buddhist Institute

-Welcome to the homepage of Tendai Buddhist Institute / Jiunzan Tendaiji, founded by Ven.
-Abbot Paul Monshin Naamon and Rev. Tamami Shumon Naamon in 1995.
+The Tendai Buddhist Institute / Jiunzan Tendaiji, founded by Ven.
+Abbot Monshin Paul Naamon and Rev. Shumon Tamami Naamon in 1995.
 Tendai Buddhist Institute is a branch temple of Enryakuji Temple on Mt.
 Hiei, the administrative center of the Tendai School and the birthplace of Japanese Buddhism.
 As an officially recognized branch temple, Tendai Buddhist Institute is also the first fully authorized Tendai Buddhist training center for the education of priests and the establishment new Tendai Buddhist temples, dharma centers, and sanghas in North America and beyond.

 Weekly Meditation Service